yar0d/mausritter-sheet/README.md

 - History of dices and other actions.
 - Save and load whole character sheet from local storage.
 10 slots are available.
 All data is saved in your browser, no server is needed.
 - Import / Export of character sheet.
 Use this to load a character into another browser.
+- Mouse can rest and advance in level, up to level 20.

 See [TODO.md](./src/TODO.md) for incomming features :-)